bahoerres/DIFFrnt/content/🧠 Executive Function Support System.md

 ---
 created: 2024-10-30T07:52
-updated: 2024-12-31T15:12
+updated: 2024-12-31T18:10
 ---

 > [!tip] Need Help Right Now?
 > If you're in a difficult moment - maybe staring at a task you can't start, feeling overwhelmed by options, or struggling to maintain focus:
 > 1. Go directly to [[🚨 The Momentum Activation Protocol - Navigating Task Initiation Challenges|🆘 Emergency Start]] - immediate help for when you're stuck
-> 2. Check your [[Current Energy State|⚡ Energy Check]] - match your capacity to your needs
+> 2. Check your [[🔋 Energy States - Understanding Your Brain's Power Management System|🔋 Energy State]] - match your capacity to your needs
 > 3. Find something doable on the [[✅ Quick Wins List - Your Momentum-Building Toolkit|✅ Quick Wins]] - small steps to build momentum
 > 4. Get crisis support from [[🛟 Crisis Management - The Impossible Task Protocol|🛟 Crisis Help]] - when you need more structured support